-It is about time that dental hygienists start observing the TMJ beyond occlusal issues, and we will hopefully help guide patients with any discomfort they may have had for a long time without knowing its origin.
+Dental hygienists can observe the TMJ beyond occlusal issues, and can hopefully help guide patients with any discomfort they may have had for a long time without knowing its origin.
 Following are a few conditions that we can discuss with them.

 Connection to Female Hormones

 Temporomandibular disorder (TMD) is a condition that is loosely characterized by pain and dysfunction of the masticatory system.
-The dental patient has pain in masticatory muscles, TMJ, and associated hard and soft tissues.5
+The dental patient has pain in masticatory muscles, TMJ, and associated hard and soft tissues.1

 A large majority of patients treated for TMD are women.
-Literature suggests the disorder is 1.5 to 2.0 times more prevalent in women, especially in ages 20 to 40, while males had a more uniform age distribution.4,5 Female patients also show greater tenderness and pain as compared to males.4 The age and gender distribution related to the severity of TMD indicates a hormonal link to female hormones.5 Extensive research needs to be done to pinpoint the exact role that the hormone cycle might play in the severity of TMD.
+Literature suggests the disorder is 1.5 to 2.0 times more prevalent in women, especially in ages 20 to 40, while males had a more uniform age distribution.1,2 Female patients also show greater tenderness and pain as compared to males.2 The age and gender distribution related to the severity of TMD indicates a hormonal link to female hormones.1 Extensive research needs to be done to pinpoint the exact role that the hormone cycle might play in the severity of TMD.

 A patient might complain of suffering from frequent headaches during a hygiene appointment.
 By asking about the history of headaches and doing an extraoral, TMJ, and occlusal exam, a hygienist might get some idea if the headaches have TMJ origins or not.
 There is a positive correlation between headaches, myofascial pain, and TMD.
 By palpating the myofascial trigger points (MTrP), the exaggeration of pain can confirm that the headaches have an MTrP origin.